shipyardapp/Shipyard-Documentation/docs/tutorials/github-vessel.md

 ![](../.gitbook/assets/shipyard_2022_12_08_12_28_29.png)

 :::tip Success
-You've successfully integrated GitHub with Shipyard and used your first script from GitHub in a Fleet!
+You've successfully integrated GitHub with Platform and used your first script from GitHub in a Fleet!
 :::